syncfusion-content/xamarin-docs/Xamarin/SfParallaxView/GettingStarted.md

         }
     }

     public class ParallaxViewModel
     {
         public ImageSource Image { get; set; }

         public ParallaxViewModel()
         {
             Image = ImageSource.FromResource("ParallaxSample.ParallaxGuitar1.png", typeof(MainPage).GetTypeInfo().Assembly);
         }
     }

 {% endhighlight %}
 {% endtabs %}

+## Binding source to the parallax view

 ### Source

 `Source` represents the foreground view of the parallax view.
-The value of source should be a scrollable content.
+The value of source should be a scrollable content or the view which is implmented IParallaxView interface.

+As of now, SfParallaxView supports the following controls directly.
+You can simply binds these control to the source property and there is no further changes required to integrate.

+    1. ScrollView
+    2. SfListView
+    3. SfRotator

-The below code snippet shows how to set the `Source` property value
+The below code snippet shows how to bind the SfListView to `Source` property

 {% tabs %}